rc-9/BraTS_UNet/README.md

 ![intensities_both](images/intensities_both.png)

-To analyze relationship across modalities without background dominance skewing results, correlation was computed for only the middle third slice set for an example patient.
+In order to analyze relationships across modalities without background dominance skewing results, correlation was computed for only the middle-third slice set for an example patient.
 This showed strong overlap between T1 and T2 intensities and a notable divergence between T1Gd and T2-FLAIR.
 This suggests that while some modalities carry overlapping information, contrast-enchanced T1Gd and T2-FLAIR provide distinct signal characteristics.
 These may serve as strong candidates for a computationally-efficient baseline configuration.

 ![intensity_modalities](images/intensity_modalities.png)